meowosaurus/aa-simplewiki/README.md

   * Alliance Auth groups are synced to simplewiki: Certain pages can only be seen by a specific group
 * Search function: Search across all wiki menus and sections
 * Editor interface
-  * Non-superadmin users can create, edit and delete custom menus (editor)
+  * Users with editor permission can create, edit and delete custom menus and sections (editor)
-  * Non-superadmin users can create, edit and delete custom sections (editor)
+  * Users with editor permission see edit and delete buttons above all sections

 ### ToDo:
-* Add repo to pip
+* Add repo to PyPi
 * Add dropdown menues
-* Add buttons for editors to every section to edit or delete it
 * Extend permission system:
   * Add support for having multiple groups accessing a page